HelTecAutomation/HeltecDocs/en/source/gateway/ht-m00/qucik_start.md

 ![](img/quick_start/02.png)

-- At this point, find the WiFi named "M00_XXXX", connect to the WiFi with the password "heltec.org", and then enter "192.168.4.1".
+- At this time, find the WiFi named "M00_XXXX", connect to the WiFi with the password "heltec.org", and then enter "192.168.4.1".

   ![](img/quick_start/03.png)